 This weekโs question: Do you support legislation to loosen rules for planting and removing trees?

 Mission Local color codes the answers to yes/no questions.
-A green background means the candidate answered yes, a red background means no, and a yellow background means that the candidate dodged the question.
+A blue background means the candidate answered yes, an orange background means no, and a yellow background means that the candidate dodged the question.

 Stephen Sherrill